-This book is based on Jeffrey Meldon, Carey Meldon and Ian Pickens' 50 plus years of DUI defense experience.
-The intent of this book is to educate the reader on possible ways to avoid being charged and convicted of a DUI in the 5th Judicial Circuit.
+This book is based on Jeffrey Meldon, Carey Meldon, & Ian Pickens' 50 plus years of DUI defense experience.
+The intent of this book is to educate the reader on possible ways to avoid being charged and convicted of a DUI in the 3rd Judicial Circuit.

-This book is NOT intended to give legal advice nor is it intended to encourage drinking and driving!
+This book is NOT intended to give legal advice nor to encourage drinking and driving!